-The State of Colorado adopted House Bill 08-1173, its enacted version of the Uniform Prudent Management of Institutional Funds Act (UPMIFA), effective September 1, 2008.
+The Organization is subject to the State of Colorado's Uniform Prudent Management of Institutional Funds Act (UPMIFA).
 UPMIFA establishes law for the management and investment of endowment funds.

 UPMIFA permits an organization to appropriate for expenditure or accumulate so much of an endowment fund as it determines is prudent for the uses, benefits, purposes, and duration for which the endowment fund is established.
 In making its determination to appropriate or accumulate, the organization must act in good faith, with the care that an ordinarily prudent person in a like position would exercise under similar circumstances, and it must consider, if relevant, the following factors: